konstantingoretzki/AntergosPrime/README.md

 # AntergosPrime

+### Read before use

+AntergosPrime is currently unmaintained.
+There haven't been huge changes since the fork of emanuellopes's [archLinuxPrime](https://github.com/emanuellopes/archLinuxPrime).
+Currently it is recommended to use [optimus-manager](https://github.com/Askannz/optimus-manager) because this tool can do more than just switching configs like power management.

 ### This collection of scripts wants to provide GPU-switching for Hybrid-GPUs like in \*buntu-distributions for Antergos.

 This branch is a fork of emanuellopes's [archLinuxPrime](https://github.com/emanuellopes/archLinuxPrime) which got optimized for the Antergos distribution.
 Emanuellopes forked for his repo the prime application that comes on Linux Mint.